-One notable trend is the negative correlation between strikeout rate (K\rate) and run production.
+One notable trend is the negative correlation between strikeout rate (K_rate) and run production.
 Indeed, the negative correlation strengthened over time (reaching approximately r = -0.4 by 2024).
 This indicates the growing cost of strikeouts in the modern game.
 Another interesting observation is the relative stability of most correlations despite some rule changes during this period, such as the introduction of the universal designated hitter, pitch clock, and restrictions on defensive shifts.
 This stability suggests that the fundamental relationships between batting outcomes and run production remain consistent even as the strategic environment of the game evolves.

 These results challenge several widely held beliefs in modern baseball analysis.
 The relatively weak correlation between Statcast metrics and run production contradicts the growing emphasis on "quality of contact" metrics in player evaluation.
-Metrics such as exit velocity and barrel rate provide useful information about a batter's raw physical ability, but they have been shown to be less directly linked to team offensive success than traditional outcome-based statistics.
-This aligns well with Albert (2016) decomposition approach, which found that certain component metrics (like home run rate) are more stable and predictive than others.
-The finding that walks and home runs show the strongest correlations with run production supports Pinheiro and Szymanski (2022) conclusion that "the compensation of free agents reliably reflects the run value contribution of each player, regardless of the source of those contributions (walks, singles, and home runs)" (p.
+Metrics such as exit velocity and barrel rate provide useful information about a batter's raw physical ability, but they are less directly linked to team offensive success than traditional outcome-based statistics.
+This aligns well with Albert's (2016) decomposition approach, which found that certain component metrics (like home run rate) are more stable and predictive than others.
+The finding that walks and home runs show the strongest correlations with run production supports Pinheiro and Szymanski's (2022) conclusion that "the compensation of free agents reliably reflects the run value contribution of each player, regardless of the source of those contributions (walks, singles, and home runs)" (p.
 1046).
+Combined, traditional outcome statistics maintain their predictive power even in an era of advanced analytics.